PrestaShop/prestashop.github.io/news/_posts/2022-04-07-contributor-interview-daniel-hlavacek.md

 [^1]: <em> Former web-based collaborative software platform based on Jira. </em>

-**As a freelancer, why do you contribute to the open-source project?**
+**As a freelancer, why do you contribute to the open source project?**

 Honestly?
 So I have less work when upgrading my stores.
 The more things I fix, the less work will everybody have when upgrading.
 I also like the feeling of doing something good: new merchants who create a PrestaShop store will get much better software than the one I started with.